Cavities

 Causes

-In particular, the formation of dental cavities as a result of the activity of these bacteria occurs through a two-stage process.
+In particular, the formation of dental cavities as a result of the action of these bacteria follows a two-stage process.

-• Stage Two: These acids demineralize the enamel, dentin, and/or cementum, creating a lesion or cavity in the crown or root of the tooth.
+- Second stage: the acids produced demineralise the enamel, dentine, and/or cementum of the teeth, creating a carious lesion or cavity in the crown or root of the tooth.

-One of the primary bacteria responsible for cavities is Streptococcus mutans.
-This bacterium can produce glucans and fructans from fermentable sugars, particularly sucrose, which help bacteria adhere to tooth surfaces.
+One of the primary bacteria responsible for cavity formation is Streptococcus mutans.
+This bacterium is capable of producing, from fermentable sugars – and sucrose in particular – glucans and fructans that promote the adhesion of bacteria to oral surfaces.

 Plaque containing high amounts of Streptococcus mutans is highly cariogenic because it rapidly metabolizes sugars, lowering the pH below the critical value of 5.5.